eslint/eslint/docs/rules/prefer-destructuring.md

 var { bar: foo } = object;
 ```

-An example configuration, with the defaults filled in, looks like this:
+An example configuration, with the defaults `array` and `object` filled in, looks like this:

 ```json
 {